eCommerce has provided new opportunities for all kinds of products and businesses, and selling art is one market that's on the rise.

 Lastly, some couriers' insurance may not cover high valued shipments, so you may need to find an alternative company willing to insure your artwork if it's over a certain value.

-Packing and shipping unframed paintings
+Packing and shipping paintings without a frame

 Material you will need: